 - "I will let others evaluate whether they think Kellyanne Conway and Sean Spicer and others were qualified, or not political, to serve on these boards."

-"The president's qualification requirements are not your party registration, they are whether you're qualified to serve and you're aligned with the values of this administration."— Press Secretary Jen Psaki on Wednesday
+"The president's qualification requirements are not your party registration, they are whether you're qualified to serve and you're aligned with the values of this administration."— Psaki